R3ym0nd0/Python-Resources/MyToolBox/OpenPortHunter/OpenPortHunter (1.1)/readme.md

 ### Port Scanning Choices
 ![Capture3](https://github.com/user-attachments/assets/7dce908d-04a5-4a15-9fb4-b043080674f7)

-## !!
-Important Notice !!
+## ⚠️ Important Notice ⚠️

-The OpenPorHunter Tool is for educational purposes security and authorized assessment only.
-Unauthorized use of this tool may violate local laws and regulation
+The OpenPorHunter Tool is for ** educational purposes security and authorized assessment only **. ** Unauthorized use ** of this tool** may violate local laws and regulation **.
+Please ensure you have permission before conducting any testing.